cc13ny/all-in/leetcode/389-Find-the-Difference/README.md

-Hash only: slowest
++ Hash only: slowest
-Bit & Hash and 26Lower: almost the same
++ Bit & Hash and 26Lower: almost the same
++ Bit & Hash has overflow potentials